 One of the signature aspects of Reed’s chemistry curriculum is its emphasis on molecular models.
-Models are extraordinarily useful tools for discovering, developing, and sharing ideas.
-You will work with them frequently in Chem 201.
+Models are extraordinarily useful tools for discovering, developing, and sharing ideas, and you will work with them frequently in Chem 201.

 Physical v.
 Electronic